 Belmond Hiram Bingham, Peru

 Although the Belmond Hiram Bingham (named after the explorer who broadcast Machu Picchu’s existence to the world) is one of the shortest train rides on this list, it’s by far the poshest way to reach the ancient city.
 The three-hour experience kicks off with champagne at the station and continues on board with Pisco Sours and Peruvian wines.
-Luckily, multi-course meals that emphasize local dishes (grilled trout, corn cheesecake) are served each way to help absorb the free-flowing alcohol.
+Luckily, multi-course meals that emphasise local dishes (grilled trout, corn cheesecake) are served each way to help absorb the free-flowing alcohol.
 Meals are accompanied by no less than crystal glasses and quality silverware.
 Spend the rest of the journey listening to live Peruvian music in 1920s Pullman-style carriages while the train ascends into the Andes.
 Train fare also includes entrance to Machu Picchu and afternoon tea at the swanky Belmond Sanctuary Lodge.

 El Transcantábrico Gran Lujo, Spain